georchestra/docker/README.md

 geofenceEntityManagerFactory.jpaPropertyMap[hibernate.hbm2ddl.auto]=update
 ```

-## GeoNetwork 4

-The use of GeoNetwork 4 requires 2 extra services compared to GeoNetwork 3, as the indexes are no longer managed by GeoNetwork itself.

-### Kibana
+## Kibana

-The `kibana` service is used for dashboarding purposes and is integrated to the GeoNetwork admin UI.
+The optional `kibana` service is used for dashboarding purposes and is integrated to the GeoNetwork admin UI.
 See in the `Statistics & status / Content statistics` admin menu to access it.

 A specific configuration is provided in the `kibana/` subdirectory.